Josh Lowe Preview, Player Props: Rays vs. Yankees

 Yankees Pitching Rankings

-- The 8.9 strikeouts per nine innings put together by the Yankees pitching staff ranks 12th in the league.

-- The Yankees have a 4.08 team ERA that ranks 14th across all MLB pitching staffs.
+- The Yankees have the 13th-ranked team ERA across all MLB pitching staffs (4.06).

-- In his most recent time out on Saturday, the right-hander tossed four innings against the Boston Red Sox, allowing six earned runs while surrendering seven hits.
+- His most recent time out came on Sunday against the Boston Red Sox, when the righty tossed 5 2/3 innings, surrendering two earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.